JohnRising/stackup/apps/docs/docs/packages/client/install.md

 A guide to spinning up an RPC client to handle ops.

 This package is a Go implementation of an ERC-4337 `Bundler`.
-The current version supports a private mempool with a P2P version on the road map.
+The current version supports a private mempool with a peer-to-peer (P2P) version on the roadmap.

 This package is open source at [github.com/stackup-wallet/stackup-bundler](https://github.com/stackup-wallet/stackup-bundler).